PhilipDaniels/rmule/README.md

 # Main crates used
-- [rusqlite](https://crates.io/crates/rusqlite) rMule stores its configuration in a SQLite database, and the temporary download files are stored in one or more SQLLite databases before being finally written to their completed, physical OS files.
+- [rusqlite](https://crates.io/crates/rusqlite) rMule stores its configuration in a SQLite database, and the temporary download files are stored in one or more SQLite databases before being finally written to their completed, physical OS files.
 - [tokio](https://crates.io/crates/tokio) is used for network and disk IO, and its channels are used for communication between the various subsystems of rMule.